 Current issues

 Reading is a biologically secondary skill consisting of multiple cognitive functions, which must be taught systematically and through using evidence-based practices.
-Widespread adoption of reading approaches that lack strong scientific support has contributed to confusion around reading instruction (Bowen and Snow 2017).
-A good example of this is the ‘multi-cueing’ (also known as ‘three-cueing’ and ‘searchlights’) approach used in early primary to teach novice readers to recognise unfamiliar words not through decoding, but through association with context or ‘cues’ in the text (Seidenberg, 2017, Snow 2021).
-The origin of this model is not entirely clear, has not been linked to cognitive science, and the definition of the three cues (syntactic, semantic and grapho-phonic) varies between different versions of the model.
-As a result, the meaning and use of multi-cueing is open to many interpretations (Seidenberg 2017, Snow 2021).
-In Australia, approaches to teaching and assessing reading include many that are not supported by the strongest evidence and do not adhere to the science of reading, which is a foundation for reading success.
+Widespread adoption of reading approaches that lack strong scientific support has contributed to confusion around reading instruction (Bowen & Snow, 2017).
+A good example of this is the ‘multi-cueing’ (also known as ‘three-cueing’ and ‘searchlights’) approach used in early primary to teach novice readers to recognise unfamiliar words not through decoding, but through association with context or ‘cues’ in the text (Seidenberg, 2017; Snow, 2021).
+The origin of this model is not entirely clear, has not been linked to cognitive science, and the definition of the 3 cues (syntactic, semantic and grapho-phonic) varies between different versions of the model.
+As a result, the meaning and use of multi-cueing is open to many interpretations (Seidenberg, 2017; Snow, 2021).
+In Australia, approaches to teaching and assessing reading include many that aren't supported by the strongest evidence and don't adhere to the science of reading, which is a foundation for reading success.

 Conclusion